superok/smallProgram/README.md

 # GmailAutoPurge
-It will auto purge the emails in filterLabels array if they were received 15 days ago Google Script, you may refer the installation guide here.
+It will auto purge the emails in filterLabels array if they were received 15 days ago Google Script, you may refer the installation guide here. https://developers.google.com/apps-script/guides/standalone The script will be executed everyday after you run install function(1 time/day).
+If you want to test it, you may manually run autoPurge.
 You may change:
 1. filterLables: the tag in Gmail
 2. filterAfterDays: how many days you want to delete the emails after received, default 15 days.